 Takt Time is the rate at which products or services should be produced to meet the rate of customer demand.
 It is derived from the German word, Taktzeit, which is often referred to as the heartbeat or drumbeat of production in Lean Manufacturing.

 The value, in conjunction with the current loading (production) rates, is used to analyze process loads, bottlenecks, and excess capacity.
-The study will indicate which operations are ahead of the demand rate and which are not, both indicating opportunities for improvement.
+This evaluation will indicate which operations are ahead of the demand rate and which are not, both indicating opportunities for improvement.
 This is strictly a formula and calculation.
-Use it to compare the measured "loading" to quantify whether an operation meets, exceeds, and by how much.
+Use it to compare the measured "loading" to quantify whether an operation meets or exceeds the takt time and by how much.

 The unit of time in the numerator & denominator must be the same.